MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

     concrete = ospg.create_material(E=30*Giga*Pa, G = 20*Giga*Pa, v= 0.2)

-This command wraps Opensees material commands and chooses the appropriate material model in Opensees to represent the material.
+This command wraps Opensees material commands and chooses the appropriate material model in OpenSees to represent the material.
-For example, *Concrete01* and *Steel01* of Opensees library is used to represent most concrete and steel material.
+For example, *Concrete01* and *Steel01* of OpenSees library is used to represent most concrete and steel material.

-These material model can be found in `Opensees database for concrete and steel <https://openseespydoc.readthedocs.io/en/latest/src/uniaxialMaterial.html#steel-reinforcing-steel-materials>`_.
+These material model can be found in `OpenSees database for concrete and steel <https://openseespydoc.readthedocs.io/en/latest/src/uniaxialMaterial.html#steel-reinforcing-steel-materials>`_.
 Being a module wrapper, users familiar with this database can directly input the keywords of exact material models to ``create_material()`` function.

 Creating section objects